f5devcentral/terraform-bigip-do-builder/README.md

 # BIG-IP Declarative Onboarding builder sub-module

-> You are viewing a **2.x release** of the modules, which supports
-> **Terraform 0.13** only. *For modules compatible with Terraform 0.12, use a
-> 1.x release.* Functionality is identical, but separate releases are required
-> due to the difference in *variable validation* between Terraform 0.12 and 0.13.

 This module encapsulates the creation of a set of DO payloads that support a very basic configuration of BIG-IP at run-time.
 It is **NOT** a substitute for a custom DO payload.